Maximum Deletions on a String

 You are given a string s consisting of only lowercase English letters.
 In one operation, you can:

-Delete the entire strings, or
+- Delete the entire string

 For example, if s = "ababc", then in one operation, you could delete the first two letters of s to get "abc", since the first two letters of s